-Any student who goes on leave of absence during the academic year is charged tuition and applicable fees, including rent, to the end of the period in which he or she leaves.
+Students who go on leave of absence during the academic year are charged tuition and applicable fees, including rent, to the end of the period in which they leave.
 Students receiving scholarship or other financial aid should consult with the Director of Financial Aid concerning the financial implications of going on leave.
 Foreign students should consult the Harvard International Office concerning their status.